 Road Weather Management Capability Maturity Framework (Workshop and Tool)

 Transportation agencies can avail of a facilitated workshop and/or use the electronic tool on their own to conduct Road Weather Management Capability Maturity assessments.
-The Capability Maturity Framework workshop and electronic tool will evaluate the agency’s ability to effectively manage operations during adverse weather conditions.
+The Capability Maturity Framework workshop and electronic tool will evaluate the agency's ability to effectively manage operations during adverse weather conditions.
 When the existing capability levels are determined, a list of concrete actions is created for agencies to raise their capabilities to the desired levels.
-To schedule a workshop, contact Roemer Alfelor at firstname.lastname@example.org or 202-366-9242.
+To schedule a workshop, contact David Johnson at David.Johnson@dot.gov or 202-366-1201.

-Benefit-Cost Analysis for Road Weather Management: Compendium and Briefs
+- Benefit-Cost Analysis (BCA) for Road Weather Management RWM): Compendium (PDF 4.7MB)

 - Citizen Reporting of Current Road Conditions